-The Harmony Grove Sanitary District Board meetings are usually held the first Tuesday of every month at 6pm, located at W10901 Lake Point Dr. Lodi WI.
+The Harmony Grove Sanitary District Board meetings are usually held the second Tuesday of each month at 5pm, located at W10901 Lake Point Dr. Lodi WI.
 53555.
 There is opportunity at the beginning of every meeting for citizen input.

 Health Information